-Author's Note: (This story assumes that Jack is still traveling with the 10th Doctor and Rose after the Game Station.)
+Author's Note: this story assumes that Jack was not left behind on the Game Station and is still traveling with the 10th Doctor and Rose.

 He was a tall man of average height.